-There is one (1) full-time pollution prevention specialist position budgeted within the Watershed Protection Fund.
+There is one (1) full-time Water Quality Coordinator specialist position budgeted within the Watershed Protection Fund.
 Organizationally, this position reports to the District Engineer.
 One-third (.33 FTE) of the Asset Resource Specialist is allocated to the Watershed Protection Fund.